LiberationFrequency/fsradio/README.md

 Known issues:
 ------------------------------------
 * '...play ch xx' does not fit together with 'play ch list'.
 It uses the sequence instead the item key.
+* '...play ch list' does not work on SIRD14E3 at all.
 * '...date show' shows +-offset for a negative offset and lack a zero.
 * The timesync of DAB switch intern to FM.
 The uncertainty of FM is +/- 200ms and DAB is a stratum2 with +/- 40ms.
 * There is something wrong with the API and the internal timesync.
 That does not fit together.
 Set it manually to DAB!